jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CB 28 Environmental restoration accounts
 Income from refund
-(1) A person who receives a refund for a tax year under section EK 12 (Refund if request or excess balance) derives for the person’s corresponding income year an amount of income calculated using the formula— refund tax rate.
+(1) A person who receives a refund for a tax year under section EK 12 (Refund if request or excess balance) derives for the person’s corresponding income year an amount of income calculated using the formula—refundtax rate.
-Income from transfer from environmental restoration account (2) If there is a transfer from a person’s environmental restoration account under section EK 15, EK 16, or EK 19 (which relate to environmental restoration accounts), the person derives for the corresponding income year an amount of income calculated using the formula— transfer tax rate.
+Income from transfer from environmental restoration account (2) If there is a transfer from a person’s environmental restoration account under section EK 15, EK 16, or EK 19 (which relate to environmental restoration accounts), the person derives for the corresponding income year an amount of income calculated using the formula—transfertax rate.
 Definitions of items in formulas
 (3) The items in the formulas are defined in subsections (4) to (6).
 Refund